sjoerdvankreel/firefly-synth-2/static/Manual.md

 ![image](screenshot_manual_top.png)

+### Last tweaked
+Shows the name of the last tweaked parameter as well as a textbox that allows for precise-editing that parameters value.

 ### Output panel
 Shows CPU usage relative to single core, voice usage and output gain with a maximum of 0dB.<br/>
 The MTS-ESP indicator shows whether an MTS-ESP master is connected.